 MIDDLE SCHOOL CURRICULUM

 Flinders Middle School Curriculum is designed to extend students and develop their capacities well beyond the expectations set out by ACARA through the Australian Curriculum.
-Ever mindful of the developmental needs of early adolescents, our curriculum places a deliberate focus on the core skills of literacy and numeracy whilst challenging students towards higher-order thinking.
+Ever mindful of the developmental needs of early adolescents, our curriculum places a deliberate focus on the core skills of literacy and numeracy whilst challenging students towards higher-order thinking, such as with our new ENIGMA program.
 This is achieved through a balance of a traditional core of subjects, including English, Mathematics, Science, History, Geography and Physical Education, and an array of elective choices, which expands from year to year.
-These electives are grouped around and designed to promote the 21st century skills of Collaboration, Creativity, Critical Thinking, Character, Communication and Citizenship.
+These electives are grouped around and designed to promote the Flinders Learner Traits (also known as 21st century skills) of Collaboration, Creativity, Critical Thinking, Character, Communication and Citizenship.

 VALUES IN MIDDLE SCHOOL